 Ref. to Law (S) /Regulation (R) Does your service meet these requirements?
-Confirme d R.157 Do you respect the right of parents to enter the service when their child is in attendance unless Allowing the parent to come into the service poses a risk to the safety of children or staff?
+Confirmed R.157 Do you respect the right of parents to enter the service when their child is in attendance unless Allowing the parent to come into the service poses a risk to the safety of children or staff?
 Allowing the parent to come into the service would prevent you or educators and staff from carrying out your normal duties, such as supervising children, delivering the program or meeting health and safety needs? or You reasonably believe that allowing them entry would contravene a court order?
-YES

-Standard 6.1 Respectful rel role. ationships with families are developed and maintained and families are supported in their parenting Engagement with the service Element 6.1.1 Families are supported from enrolment to be involved in the service and contribute to service decisions.
+Standard 6.1 Respectful relationships with families are developed and maintained and families are supported in their parenting role.
+Engagement with the service Element 6.1.1 Families are supported from enrolment to be involved in the service and contribute to service decisions.
 Parent views are respected Element 6.1.2 The expertise, culture, values, beliefs of families are respected and families share in decision-making about their child's learning and wellbeing.
 Families are supported Element 6.1.3 Current information is available to families about the service and relevant community services and resources to support parenting and family wellbeing.

 We value families as a child's first and most influential teachers and believe that by working together we can best support the development and learning of every child.
 Our commitment to collaboration begins before enrolment where prospective or inquiring families are given a brochure that details the beliefs and practices within the preschool as well as general information relating to enrolment.
 We believe that this ensures that families can make informed decisions about their child's pre-school year.
 The supervisor and principal follow up with phone calls should families have further questions.
-Our next step in the process is with enrolled children, once a position has be allocated and offered families are invited to attend an orientation day.
+Our next step in the process is with enrolled children, once a position has been allocated and offered families are invited to attend an orientation day.
 This has become a continually developing area for us with goals this year now looking to transform the process after reviewing parent feedback and staff concerns.
+This year, we are trialling a new preschool orientation process.
+Each family will be invited to attended a one on one orientation session with preschool teachers.